kellan/laughingmeme/_posts/asides/2005-02-03-toms-grandfather-got-one-of-those-frivolous-asbestos-claims-that-bush-referred-to-in-the-state-of-the-union.md

 ---
 id: 2801
-title: 'Tom&#8217;s grandfather got one of those &#8220;frivolous asbestos claims&#8221; that Bush referred to in the State of the Union'
+title: 'Toms grandfather got one of those "frivolous asbestos claims" that Bush referred to in the State of the Union'
 date: '2005-02-03T14:52:55+00:00'
 author: Kellan
 layout: post